Sahil0p/Nalanda-Library-Management-System-Task/README.md

 3. Paste the above link
 4. Start testing the APIs 🎉

-🚀 How to Use
+### 🚀 How to Use
 1. Import the provided Postman collection into your Postman workspace.
 2. Set up the required environment variables (if any, e.g., `BASE_URL`, `TOKEN`).
 3. Run the APIs according to the desired functionality.

-⚡ This collection includes:
+### ⚡ This collection includes:
 - Authentication APIs of Admin & Members (Register, Login)
 - Book Management APIs
 - Borrow/Return APIs

+### ✅ Notes
+- Use appropriate authentication tokens (if required) before calling APIs.
+- Ensure that book IDs and member IDs are valid when testing borrow/return APIs.

 ---

 ## 📸 MongoDB Schema
 Below are the designed MongoDB schemas for **Users**, **Books**, and **Borrow Records**: